YVR - YYZ

 The average price of all round-trip flights from Vancouver Intl Airport to Toronto Pearson Intl Airport clicked on KAYAK for each day over the last 12 months.

 Your flight ticket price will generally be cheaper if you fly to Toronto on a Saturday and more expensive on a Thursday.
-On your return trip to Vancouver, you should consider flying back on a Friday, and avoid Saturdays for better deals.
+On your return trip to Vancouver, you should consider flying back on a Friday, and avoid Tuesdays for better deals.

 What is the cheapest month to fly from Vancouver Intl Airport to Toronto Pearson Intl Airport?